Nicolas Croquet, PhD

 With regard to investment law, Nicolas Croquet has advised on the impact of trade sanctions adopted by the Council of the EU against the Islamic Republic of Iran upon the applicability of a bilateral investment treaty concluded by the EU with Iran.

-Prior to joining MLA, Nicolas was a Teaching Assistant in International Environmental Law at the Columbia University School of Law, New York (January – May 2010), and a Tutor in European Law at Oriel College, University of Oxford (October 2007 – August 2009).
-He was also an Associate Editor of the Oxford University Commonwealth Law Journal (October 2007 – August 2008), and a Research Assistant in public international law, human rights and comparative law at the University of Oxford.
-He also worked for the UNICTR Appeals Chamber in The Hague (June – September 2006) and for the UNICTR Office of the Prosecutor in Arusha, Tanzania (September 2003 – March 2004).
+Prior to joining MLA, Nicolas was a Teaching Assistant in International Environmental Law at the Columbia University School of Law, New York (January-May 2010), a Tutor in European Law at Oriel College, University of Oxford (October 2007-August 2009), and an Assistant Lecturer in Private Law at Brussels Free University (2001-2002 and 2004-2005).
+He was also an Associate Editor of the Oxford University Commonwealth Law Journal (October 2007-August 2008), and a Research Assistant in public international law, human rights and comparative law at the University of Oxford.
+He also worked for the UNICTR Appeals Chamber in The Hague (June-September 2006) and for the UNICTR Office of the Prosecutor in Arusha, Tanzania (September 2003-March 2004).

 - 2011: DPhil in Law (Wiener-Anspach Scholar and Arts & Humanities Research Council Scholar), University of Oxford, UK